 Chatbot Market Analysis by Mordor Intelligence

-The Chatbot market size stands at USD 9.30 billion in 2025 and is projected to rise to USD 27.07 billion by 2030, reflecting a 23.8% CAGR over the forecast period.
+The Chatbot market is expected to grow from USD 9.30 billion in 2025 to USD 11.45 billion in 2026 and is forecast to reach USD 32.45 billion by 2031 at 23.15% CAGR over 2026-2031.
 This sustained expansion is propelled by ubiquitous messaging-app reach, rapid advances in large-language-model performance, and mounting cost pressures on traditional contact-center operations.
 Customer experience leaders now prioritize autonomous, always-on channels that lower service costs while sustaining human-like interactions across voice, text, and multimodal interfaces.
 Platform vendors respond by embedding retrieval-augmented generation, multilingual models, and fine-tuned domain agents that reduce development cycles and democratize deployment.
 As enterprises seek measurable ROI, vendors emphasize outcome-linked pricing, proactive compliance tooling, and verticalized knowledge packs that accelerate time-to-value in regulated industries.
 Competitive intensity is rising as global hyperscalers, independent specialists, and CX outsourcers consolidate capabilities through acquisitions, partnerships, and strategic capital infusions.

 Key Report Takeaways